kokofixcomputers/koko-primitive-cloud-server/README.md

 All WebSocket messages are JSON strings; the server may send multiple JSON objects separated by a newline character, but the client may not do that back.

-When the client first connects to the server, Scratch sends a "handshake" message, which I think lets the server know which project it is on so the server can then send a series of "set" messages to initialize the client's cloud variables.
+When the client first connects to the server, Scratch sends a "handshake" message, which lets the server know which project it is on so the server can then send a series of "set" messages to initialize the client's cloud variables.

 ```json
 // client -> server